northbridge-sys/en-lsl-framework/README.md

 // ...
 ```

-However, it's possible to exclusively use custom Xi "event functions" - for example, here's a script that responds to any "ping" requests made to it over XiIMP:
+You can also use custom Xi "event functions" that are defined by the libraries you enable - for example, here's a script that responds to any "ping" requests made to it over XiIMP:

 ```
-#define XIIMP_ENABLE
+#define XIIMP$ENABLE

 #include "xi-lsl-framework/libraries.lsl"